Sam Lucas: Early career

 Lucas was born Samuel Mildmay Lucas (or Samuel Lucas Milady) in Washington Court House, Ohio to free black parents.
-He showed a talent for guitar and singing as a teenager, and while working as a barber, his local performances gained him a positive reputation.
+He showed a talent for guitar and singing as a teenager.
+While working as a barber, his local performances gained him a positive reputation.

 In 1858 he began his career as a performer with the traveling African-American minstrel companies.
-Over the next five years, he sang and acted on stage and on riverboats, and composed music for his shows.
+Over the next five years, he sang and acted on stage and riverboats, and composed music for his shows.
 Meanwhile, he found ways to integrate his African-American roots into the mostly white form; for instance, his tune "Carve Dat Possum" borrowed its melody from a black religious song, although Henry Hart (musician) may have been the source.
 As black minstrelsy grew popular with the general public, Lucas became one of its first celebrities, particularly known for his portrayals of pitiable, comic characters.

-His fame allowed him to choose his engagements, and over the span of his career, he performed with some of the best black minstrel troupes.
-He never led a troupe of his own, however.
-Throughout his life, Lucas performed with many minstrel groups including Lew Johnson's Plantation Minstrels (1871–73), Callender's Georgia Minstrels (1873–74, 1875–76), and Sprague's Georgia Minstrels (1878–79) in Havana, Cuba.
-After his time as a minstrel performer, Lucas began to perform in vaudeville.
+His fame allowed him to choose his engagements and he performed with some of the best black minstrel troupes, never as leader, including Lew Johnson's Plantation Minstrels (1871–73), Callender's Georgia Minstrels (1873–74, 1875–76) and Sprague's Georgia Minstrels (1878–79) in Havana, Cuba.
+After his time as a minstrel performer, he began to work vaudeville.

 As a writer and performer of jubilee songs, Lucas was unique in branding himself a "jubilee singer" and in forming a jubilee group in 1881 to highlight the popular songs of black composers, as well as his own character songs.
 His jubilee troupe never performed jubilee songs in the original sense of arranged traditional spirituals.
-Instead, he mixed commercial spirituals, cultivated songs, instrumental selections, and comedy, forging a new kind of concert that was part variety, part band concert, and part art music.
-Besides his own ensemble, "Mr. Sam Lucas and quartet," he was involved with numerous other jubilee ensembles such as the Norfolk Jubilee Singers, the Harper's Ferry Jubilee Singers, the Original Nashville Singers, the Southern Jubilee Singers, and the Hyers Sisters, among others.
+Instead, he mixed commercial spirituals, cultivated songs, instrumental selections and comedy, forging a new kind of concert that was part variety, part band concert and part art music.
+Besides his own ensemble, "Mr. Sam Lucas and quartet", he was involved with numerous other jubilee ensembles such as the Norfolk Jubilee Singers, the Harper's Ferry Jubilee Singers, the Original Nashville Singers, the Southern Jubilee Singers and the Hyers Sisters, among others.